fjaschmoneit/multiphase-test-bench/docs/source/index.rst

 The **Multiphase Test-Bench (MTB)** is an open source CFD framework for multiphase problems.
 It provides a simple and intuitive :doc:`api`.
-And it's really fun.

 For further reference, take a look at `Multiphase Test-Bench on Github <https://github.com/fjaschmoneit/multiphase-test-bench>`_.